 The EC was re-established in 2011 to promote the protection

 and conservation of land, air, water and other natural resources within the

 City, and to educate the public and advise city government about the best methods

-- Research, compile and direct studies, including environmental resource inventories, water studies, energy audits and conservation easement inventories
+- Researches, compiles and directs studies, including environmental resource inventories, water studies, energy audits and conservation easement inventories

-- Review development proposals and promote long-range environmental planning based on the capacity of the land and natural resources
+- Promotes long-range environmental planning based on the capacity of the land and

-- Inform residents through educational programs, displays, publications and meetings
+- Informs residents through educational programs, displays, publications and meetings

-- Work with neighboring commissions and other organizations to address regional and state-wide environmental problems.
+- Works with neighboring commissions and other organizations to address regional and state-wide environmental problems.

 Read Agendas and Minutes of both past and up-coming Environmental Commission Meetings.